IlyaSemenov/vue-standard-schema/README.md

     }
   },
   onErrors(errors) {
-    // errors is valibot.FlatErrors (coming either from validation or from submit handler)
+    // errors is FlatErrors (coming either from validation or from submit handler)
     // TODO: show some alert box.
     console.error(errors)
   },